g3y7spk/mtdrw/README.md

 The build of mtdrw should be done on ATDE5.
 ATDE5 is a cross compilation environment for Armadillo-4x0 running on the VMware virtual machine.
 Please set up ATDE5 before doing the build.
 For detail please see <http://armadillo.atmark-techno.com/atde>.

-Build the kernel for Armadillo-4x0
+First build the kernel for Armadillo-4x0
 ``` r
 $ cd
 $ wget http://armadillo.atmark-techno.com/files/downloads/armadillo-420/source/kernel/linux-2.6.26-at27.tar.gz